project-poodle/poodle/design.md

 - SSTable header:
   - Consensus ID
-  - followed by domain name and table name
+  - followed by Domain name and Tablet name
-  - followed by table level (L0, L1, L2, L3, L4 ...)
+  - followed by SSTable level (L0, L1, L2, L3, L4 ...)
   - followed by start and end time
     - for distributed ledger consensus, time is represented as Epoch #
     - for raft consensus, time is represented as Term + milliseconds elapsed + Record count in the same millisecond
   - followed by file start key
-  - followed by crc32 of the header
+  - followed by crc32 of the header (one per file)

 - followed by Record Offset lookup:
   - the hash scheme for Record lookup
   - followed by the Record offset and length table
-  - followed by crc32 of the offset lookup
+  - followed by crc32 of the offset lookup (one per file)

-- followed by a list of Records
+- followed by a list of Record Groups
+  - each Record Group share the same Key, with one or more Attribute Groups
+  - Record Groups are sorted by Key and are stored in sorted order
-  - each record followed by crc32 of the Records
+  - a crc32 is at the end of all the Record Groups (one per file)

+- Attribute Groups for Key
+  - Default Attribute Group has empty name, and is always stored as the first record.
+  - Other Attribute Groups (if exist), are stored in sorted order

 ### Record Offset Lookup ###